 Customers who open email campaigns tend to be more profitable than those who don't.
 Hence, implementing a process for maximizing opening rates is a great idea.

 Although you've understood the importance of testing your email marketing campaigns, the activity might have ended up at the bottom of your to-do list due to lack of time.
-But, testing doesn't have to be time-consuming and ultimately it's so worth the time spent.
+But testing doesn't have to be time consuming, and ultimately, it's worth the time spent.

 Testing is fun, interesting and easily performed.
 You'll realize that there's so much more to learn about customer behavior and preferences, and testing will soon be a natural part of your strategy.